-Bacon and Mushroom Risotto made easy in your Pressure Cooker.
-Adding New Mexico Chile powder brings a Southwestern kick and compliments the nutty flavor of Arborio Rice.
+Bacon and Mushroom Risotto is a super easy side dish using your Instant Pot.
+Adding a bit of a Southwestern kick with New Mexico Chile Powder compliments the nutty flavor of the Arborio Rice and the earthy flavor of Mushrooms.
 A meal in itself, or a side dish for your favorite entree.

-Scientifically there’s something about a pressure cooker and its results on rice that seems to make it softer, stickier and the flavor seems better.
+- Scientifically there’s something about a pressure cooker and its results on any starchy food that seems to make it softer, stickier and the flavor seems better.
 The Instant Pot website says that “cooking under pressure or at higher temperature starch in rice gelatinizes to the maximum degree.
 This is why pressure cooked rice has a softer and stickier grain texture in comparison to boiled and steamed rice at normal pressure”.

 I also noticed a more desirable texture when I cooked pasta in the Instant Pot.
 My Chicken Chipotle Mac and Cheese seemed to simply melt in my mouth, in a very favorable and flavor-able way.